zorantica/dome/manuals/010 - Administration - Database Objects Register.md

 For every object there is a clock icon within "Included in patch" column.
 With click on this icon a modal page with insight in object's history is displayed:
 ![010_files/object_history.png](010_files/object_history.png)
-There a user may see:
+On this page a user will have insight in following data:
 - in which patches an object was included and in which version (task code, task name and patch number)
 - in which releases an object was included
 - what was changed (user comments)